 In early work in Australia, Prof Goadsby collaborating with his Swedish colleague Prof Lars Edvinsson, identified a small protein, calcitonin gene-related peptide (CGRP), which is released in sufferers during migraine attacks.
 This discovery has proved transformational for migraine research globally by suggesting that reducing the effect of CGRP will reduce the likelihood of a migraine attack.

 Subsequent research by these researchers, who have been based at King’s since 2014, focused on creating novel drugs which do exactly this.
 Specifically, King’s research has unlocked the potential of two novel migraine drug classes: the first using antibodies that target CGRP or its receptor; the second based on small molecules, CGRP receptor antagonists (‘gepants’).
 This work led to the first drugs specifically designed to treat migraine.

 King’s then led or collaborated on the next stage of clinical trials for three drugs (Erenumab, Fremanezumab and Glacanezumab) developed by different pharmaceutical partners.
 These trials were multi-centre and long-term and demonstrated that the drugs reduced the number of days on which migraine was experienced and alleviated their impact on daily activities.
-The clinical trials provided the evidence on which these drugs were granted approval for use by the US and European regulatory authorities in 2018.
+The clinical trials provided the evidence on which these drugs were granted approval for use by the US and European regulatory authorities between 2018 and 2022.

 Recommendations for use

 The National Institute for Health and Care Excellence (NICE) in England and Wales, and the Scottish Medical Council (SMC) in Scotland, are the UK bodies providing evidence-based guidance on the best and most cost-effective drugs and treatments available.
 Any new drug must be recommended by NICE or the SMC for use in the NHS.